nikolay-pshenichny/Resume/resume.md

 Design and development of an Energy consumption accounting system for energy distribution market.

- - Gathered business requirements and participated in creation of technical specifications document;
+ - Gathered business requirements and participated in creation of the technical specifications document;
- - Participated in design and development of the software solution in accordance to the created earlier technical specifications document;
+ - Participated in design and development of the software solution in accordance with the created earlier technical specifications document;
- - Developed different parts of the application and database (stored procedures, tables)
+ - Developed different parts of the application and database (stored procedures, tables, views)

-Owned design and development of reports generation tool and integration library for it.
+Owned design and development of the reports generation tool and integration library for it.

  - Simplified reports development, generation and integration with the main software solution.